onqtam/headjack/src/introduction/competition.md

 # What Headjack gets right

 - A specialized blockchain is required.
 Finance is mostly about specific accounts & energy preservation - no double spends (example: UTXOs care only about other UTXOs).
-Media is about data storage, retrievability, aggregation, indexing, discoverability, interlinking & archiving on a massive scale - it shouldn't be built on financial infrastructure.
+Media is about data storage, retrievability, aggregation, indexing, discoverability, addressing, interlinking & archiving on a massive scale - it shouldn't be built on financial infrastructure.

 - [Napkin math for web-scale](../implementation/scaling.md) is clear and front and center.